-The Jobaria that lived during the Cretaceous Period belonged to the Sauropoda, which included other species of dinosaurs that had distinctive features such as long necks and long tails.
+The Jobaria that lived during the Middle Jurassic Period belonged to the Sauropoda, which included other species of dinosaurs that had distinctive features such as long necks and long tails.

 Key facts about the Jobaria